 Paul looked at Yoko in the studio when he sang the line "get back to where you once belong."
 John thought he was disrespecting her.

-McCartney got the idea for this from the line, "Get back to where you should be," which came from a song Harrison wrote called "Sour Milk Sea," which was eventually recorded by Jackie Lomax.
-McCartney changed the line to, "Get back to where you once belonged." (thanks, Bertrand - Paris, France)
+McCartney got the idea for "Get Back" from the line, "Get back to where you should be," which came from a song Harrison wrote called "Sour Milk Sea," which was eventually recorded by Jackie Lomax.
+McCartney changed the line to, "Get back to where you once belonged."

 Billy Preston played piano and became the only guest artist to get a credit on a Beatles single when this was credited to "The Beatles with Billy Preston."
 After George Harrison left the sessions, he saw Preston in concert with Ray Charles.
 The Beatles met Preston in 1962 when they were both playing in Germany, but they hadn't seen each other since.
 Harrison asked Preston to come by the studio the next day, where he played on this and "Don't Let Me Down."
 Having him in the studio eased the tension and made it easier for The Beatles to put personal conflicts aside and record the album.